polterguy/phosphorusfive/plugins/extras/p5.data/README.md

 again, contains one or more files, named "db0.hl", "db1.hl", etc. By default, your database will serialize maximum 32 objects into each file, and a maximum of 256 files into each folder.
 So as your database grows, it will start creating more and more folders and files.

-Each file is in fact a simple Hyperlisp file, and can (in theory) be edited with Notepad or TextEdit if you wish.
+Each file is in fact a simple Hyperlambda file, and can (in theory) be edited with Notepad or TextEdit if you wish.
 This simple trait of p5.data, makes it extremely easily understood, robust, and easy to fix, if corruption should occur somehow.
 However, as a general rule, you should not edit these files yourself, unless you stop your web-server before you start editing them.
 Let p5.data take care of its own file structure, unless you really have to edit them yourself.